Gurobi/gurobi-modelanalyzer/docs/source/apiref_scaling.rst

                         are the product of the user-provided values and the algorithm's output.

+   :param power_of_2: If ``True``, round each final scaling factor to the
+                      nearest power of 2 before building the scaled model.
+                      Powers of 2 have exact floating-point representations, so the scaled coefficients carry no round-off error from the scaling factors themselves.
+Applied after all scaling passes and after any ``init_scaling`` accumulation.
+                      Default: ``False``.
    :param env: Optional Gurobi environment (``gurobipy.Env``) to use for
                the scaled model.
    :return: A :ref:`ScaledModel <APIScaledModelLabel>` object containing the